canonical/kafka-operator/docs/reference/file-system-paths.md

 ## Message data and cluster metadata

 - **`$DATA/data/*`** - the `data` storage directory where the raw Apache Kafka message data is persisted to disk
-    - Each Juju mounted JBOD storage directory will have an integer identifier that will be describe the subdirectory of `$DATA/data/`
+    - Each Juju mounted JBOD storage directory will have an integer identifier matching a subdirectory in `$DATA/data/`
     - Find these directories with `juju status --storage kafka | grep data/`